mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Certainly, it was a negative outcome, and I'd like to avoid it in the future, but I couldn't pinpoint what, exactly, I got wrong.

 At first, I thought it was a lesson in making unreasonable promises to customers.
-But I didn't really.
-I told the customer that our timeline was an estimate, and the estimate I gave them was 40% longer than I thought it would take us.
-I did that specifically to avoid feeling rushed to account for unknown unknowns.
-We ran into unexpected delays, and even though I budgeted for them, they were more severe than I guessed.
+But I didn't really make any.
+I told the customer that our timeline was an estimate, and I padded the estimate by 40% to account for unknown unknowns.
+We ultimately ran into unexpected delays, and even though I budgeted for them, they were more severe than I guessed.

-Then, perhaps because I'm reading a lot of Nassim Taleb lately, I thought the experience was a lesson in avoiding business relationships where I have much more skin in the game than my counterparty.
-At the end, I felt like I invested thousands into development and dozens of hours of time personally, and the customer had invested almost nothing.
+Then, perhaps because I'm reading a lot of Nassim Taleb lately, I thought the experience was a lesson in avoiding customers that demand a lot of skin in the game from without offering much of their own.
+At the end, I felt like I invested thousands into development and dozens of hours answering their requests, and the customer had invested almost nothing.

-Re-reading my correspondence, I remembered that the customer had been writing custom software to integrate with TinyPilot.
+Or had they?
+They were writing their own custom frontend for TinyPilot, so that's a serious investment.
 As a percentage of overall resources, I was certainly investing a lot more of TinyPilot's resources, but that's the nature of

 In the end, I think the lesson might be kind of boring and obvious: some bets don't pay off.
 As the founder, I have to roll with the punches.
 If I'd do the same thing with the same information, it's not a mistake.